Don Nelson: Personal life

 Nelson married Joy Wolfgram at the Oakland Coliseum in June 1991.
 Nelson and his wife have a total of six children from prior marriages.
-He has a daughter born out of wedlock and put up for adoption, whom he did not know about for 29 years, who first reached out to him in 1997, not wanting anything in return.
-She now lives in Maui near Nelson and his wife.
+He has a daughter born out of wedlock and put up for adoption whom he did not know about for 29 years and who first reached out to him in 1997, not wanting anything in return.
+She now lives in Maui near Nelson's widow.

 He had fifteen grandchildren as of 2012.

 Nelson's son Donnie Nelson was the general manager of the Dallas Mavericks.
-Donnie was Don's assistant coach with the Mavericks when Don won his 1,000th NBA game.
+Donnie was Don's assistant coach with the Mavericks when Don won his 1,000th NBA game on December 29, 2001.
 Donnie moved from coaching to become the president of basketball operations for the Mavericks in 2002 while his father was still coaching Dallas.
-Donnie Nelson was an assistant coach for Lithuania in the 1992, 1996 and 2000 Olympics.
+Donnie Nelson was an assistant coach for Lithuania in the 1992, 1996, and 2000 Olympics.

-Nelson calls Dirk Nowitzki his "German son".
+He called Dirk Nowitzki his "German son".
 Nelson coached Nowitzki for his first six NBA seasons in Dallas.
 "In my second game ever in the NBA -- obviously I wasn't a defensive presence -- he wanted me out there in the game but he didn't have anybody for me to guard," recalled the 7'0" Nowitzki.
 "So he let me guard [5-foot-3] Muggsy Bogues for a couple possessions.
 He said, 'Just stand there in the paint and wave at him.
 He doesn't want to shoot.'"

-In the summers, while a player and when he became an NBA coach, Nelson would continually work with his Rock Island High School coach Bob Riley at a basketball camp and the two would play golf after.
+During the summers, while a player and when he became an NBA coach, Nelson would continually work with his Rock Island High School coach Bob Riley at a basketball camp and the two would play golf afterwards.
 Riley died in 2009.
 "He always made sure he checked in on my dad," said Bob's son Jack Riley.

 Nelson had a hand in the Celtics drafting teammate Steve Kuberski.
 While with the Celtics, Nelson would return home to the Quad Cities and played with Kuberski, then at Bradley University, at the Moline YMCA.
 Kuberski was from Moline, Illinois, and had played at Moline High School, a Western Big 6 rival of Nelson's alma mater Rock Island High School.
 "We were just playing one-on-one but he went back to Boston and said they should take a look at this kid when his class comes up," Kuberski said of Nelson's influence.
 "They drafted me on whim a year early."

 After his playing career ended, Nelson refereed basketball games in the summer league, thinking that becoming a referee might be his next career.
 "I never thought about coaching.
 I always wondered what in the world I'm going to do when I retire.
 That's why I tried refereeing", Nelson said.
 "He sucked as a referee, according to what he tells me", said Nelson's former teammate Joel Novak, who played with Nelson at both Rock Island High School and the University of Iowa.
-Nelson credits Novak for a lot of his rebounds for missing many shots.
+Nelson credited a lot of Novak'rebounds with his having missed many shots.